For Erasmus Mundus Action 2 scholarships:

 The following information is for students currently studying at Lund University.

-The scholarship application period is currently closed.
+The next scholarship application period is expected to open in early March 2014.

 The Lund University Global Scholarship is a selective, merit-based scholarship that current international students with top academic results from Lund University can apply for to help cover tuition fees for their continued studies at Lund University.